 Healthy romantic relationships yield physical and mental health benefits important to improved quality of life, yet many with ASC do not experience successful romantic relationships.

-Individuals on the spectrum can face challenges in relationships, especially in the romantic kind.
-The challenges is of both establishing a romantic relationship as well as maintaining it.
-In a survey only 7% had no desire to be in a romantic relationship, indicating that individuals with ASC are interested in romantic relationships.
+Individuals on the spectrum can face challenges in relationships, especially the romantic kind.
+The challenges are both of establishing a romantic relationship as well as maintaining it.
+In a survey, only 7% had no desire to be in a romantic relationship, indicating that the majority of individuals with ASC are interested in romantic relationships.
 However, there is remarkably little research examining this aspect of ASC or strategies to facilitate successful relationships.

-Yes.
-People on the spectrum do feel love and have the ability to fall in love.
+Yes!!
+People on the spectrum do feel love and have the ability to fall in love!
 Further, they can feel emotions just as neurotypical can.
-The misunderstanding that individuals on the spectrum can’t feel emotions is derived from lots of places, from incorrect TV shows, movies and prejudice, most likely originated from the report published in 1995, by an autism expert who theorised that autistic people may have a form of ‘mindblindness’, which impaired their ability to put themselves in other peoples’ shoes (2).
+The misunderstanding that individuals on the spectrum can’t feel emotions is derived from lots of places, from incorrect TV shows, movies and prejudice, and most likely originated from the report published in 1995, by an Autism expert who theorised that Autistic people may have a form of ‘mindblindness’, which impaired their ability to put themselves in other peoples’ shoes (2).

-Often will individuals on the spectrum, due to their lack of social skills, have limited interpersonal skills and few experiences of social relationships.
-Troublesome news, as reports show that adults with romantic relationship reportedly have higher levels of life satisfaction and longer life span compared to their single counterparts (4).
+Often individuals on the spectrum, due to their lack of social skills, have limited interpersonal skills and few experiences of social relationships.
+Troublesome news, as reports show that adults with romantic relationships reportedly have higher levels of life satisfaction and longer life span compared to their single counterparts (4).